 Students must maintain a minimum 3.0 cumulative grade point average on all course work in their Plan of Study to graduate.
 If a student's GPA falls below 3.0, they will likely be placed on probation by the Graduate College.
 In addition, grades of C or lower are unsatisfactory for several key courses in the program (see Chapter 3, "Minimum Course Grades for School Psychology Courses").
-Grades of D or lower will not be awarded credit by the Graduate College and must be repeated for degree completion.
+Grades of D or lower must be repeated for degree completion.